 Depth-first search can be conveniently implemented using recursion.
 The following function dfs begins a depth-first search at a given node.
-The function assumes that the graph is stored as adjacency lists in an array and also maintains an array that keeps track of the visited nodes.
-Initially, each array value is false, and when the search arrives at node s, the value of vis[s] becomes true.
-The function can be implemented as follows:
+The function assumes that the graph is stored as adjacency lists in an array and also maintains an array bool visited[N];